rust-unofficial/patterns/patterns/ffi-wrappers.md

 In exchange, it is common to see code that is declared in the manual as "not thread safe" under some or all circumstances.
 In fact, [The GNU C library has an entire lexicon dedicated to concurrent behavior!](https://manpages.debian.org/buster/manpages/attributes.7.en.html)

 Rust would rather make everything memory safe all the time, for both safety and optimizations that C code cannot attain.
-Being denied access to certain shortcuts is the price Rust programmers pay.
+Being denied access to certain shortcuts is the price Rust programmers need to pay.

 <a name="UB-note">1</a>: For the C programmers out there scratching their heads, the iterator need not be read *during* this code cause the UB.
 The exclusivity rule also enables compiler optimizations which may cause inconsistent observations by the iterator's shared reference (e.g. stack spills or out-of-order execution).
 These observations may happen *any time after* the mutable reference is created.